 Where ever possible I have attempted to contact an author of a photograph I've posted.
 While many early snapshots have date and location information penciled on the backside, few indicate the name of the photographer.
 So if anyone recognizes the work of a particular individual please send me an email.
 I would like to give that person credit for his work and if possible talk to him or her.

-Lastly if anyone would like to add to the collection I would be most interested your input.
+Lastly if anyone would like to add to the collection or have useful input and/or corrections I would be most interested your thoughts.